 We take a key role in advocacy around reducing the policy, regulatory and financial barriers to accessing innovative sustainability solutions and strive to lead by example and empower employees and community to take a shared leadership approach to sustainability challenges and opportunities.

-The City has undertaken a recent review of its Sustainability Policy.
+The City has undertaken a review of its Sustainability Policy.
 Initially adopted in 2014, the policy articulates a set of clear commitments for the City to achieve.
 The newly adopted policy makes a strong, aspirational and inspiring commitment to sustainability – looking to the future of local government and its role as a community leader.

 Canning is emerging as a proactive council in the sustainability space.
 The City is working towards embracing circular economy principles and moving away from a linear ‘take-make-waste’ model, which uses precious resources with no clear plan to keep those resources within the ecological and economic systems.